Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 - the ability of scholars to send each other letters,
 - the ability of the scholar in front of the screen - that's you! - to read and interpret the simulation run.

 You might already think of ways in which this simple shopping list for our lesson model would not be adequately representing the Republic of Letters.
-As we mentioned, the result of this lesson will not yet be a plausible model, but perhaps the start of one.
+As we mentioned above, the result of this lesson will not yet be a plausible model, but perhaps the start of one.
 We will give you some ideas of how to extend the model and make it more historically plausible at the end.

 ### 2.2 What about Data?

-You might ask yourself where actual data comes into the mix.
-One peculiar thing about simulations is, that not everything and sometimes even nothing in a simulation model is based 1-to-1 on quantitative data.
+You might ask yourself where actual, empirical data comes into the mix.
+One peculiar thing about simulations is that not everything and sometimes even nothing in a simulation model is based 1-to-1 on empirical data.
 This is because with simulations, 'we are not trying to model the world [...] [w]e are trying to model ideas about the world.'[^19].
+Each simulation run creates its own data, which then can be analyzed and brought into relation with empirical data.

-Data is very important for historical simulations, too, but the role it plays is different to, say, network analysis, where data is the whole basis of a network in the first place.
+Empirical data is thus still very important for historical simulations, but the role it plays is different to, say, network analysis, where it is the whole basis of a network in the first place.

 In historical simulations such as ours here, we could use data for different things.
-We could use data on historical people of the Republic of Letters to inform the building of our agents.
-We can use surviving data on the historical network to compare them to the results of our simulation in order to see how much the latter deviates from the historical data.
+We could use empirical data on historical people of the Republic of Letters to inform the building of our agents.
+We can use surviving empirical data on the historical network to compare them to the results of our simulation in order to see how much the latter deviates from the empirical data.
 We could (and should) also use extended domain knowledge - be it quantitative data or qualitative scholarship - to make the properties of our agents, the decisions they can make and the environment they move in more historically plausible.

-At the stage of this simple initial model, we actually don't need any data.
+At the stage of this simple initial model, we actually don't need any empirical data.
 For our own project, which essentially is a more complicated version of this model, we do use a dataset which you can read more about in the [documentation of the model we build in our research](https://zenodo.org/records/11277767).
 At the end of the lesson, we will also go into more depth about the methodological implications this has for historical research.

 ### 2.3 Key concepts of Agent-based Models

-Before we finally start coding, a last couple of remarks have to be made about key concepts in Agent-based Modeling that will reappear in the rest of this chapter in a practical way.
+Before we finally start coding, a last couple of remarks have to be made about key concepts in Agent-based Modeling that will reappear in the rest of this chapter.

 #### Agents
 We already mentioned agents a lot - it's in the name, after all!
 Agents are any entity in the model that can *act*: it can move, alter properties of itself, other agents or its environment.
 Agents do not have to be humans.
 According to the very wide conception of *acting* here, also animals, plants, organizations or even objects can be Agents within the logic of the model.

 #### Space and Environment
-Those two concepts are sometimes used interchangably, but they are usually the, at least, second most important feature of an Agent-based Model.
-This is not only the dimensional space in which Agents can move, but also maybe filled with more static elements of the model (such as climate, or certain natural features).
+Those two concepts are sometimes used interchangeably, but they are usually the, at least, second most important feature of an Agent-based Model.
+This is not only the dimensional space in which Agents can move, but also may be filled with more static elements of the model (such as climate, or certain natural features).
 But space can also be understood very abstractly - for example, in a different model we built at ModelSEN, the space agents 'move' in is a representation of the knowledge they hold.

 #### Model
-We also already mentioned that a model and the process of modeling in Agent-based Modeling is somewhat different than in other types of models.
+We also already mentioned that a model and the process of modeling in Agent-based Modeling is somewhat different from other types of models.
 The model is the collection of agents and environment, but also their interactions and any other logics that tie everything together.
 The model is really only complete when it is running, which means all the interactions of agents and environment are computed.

 #### Time
 That of course means that each model needs to have a formal concept of how these steps are computed, or in other words: a concept of time.
 There are different ways to model the passage of time in an Agent-based Model, sometimes in discrete time steps (kind of like turns in a game), sometimes in a more continuous flow of time.